 A separate notch page scans the persistence surface straight from disk: agent config and hooks, MCP servers, plugins, CLAUDE.md and memory files, LaunchAgents, shell profiles.
 No hook required — it covers changes made before Perch launched — and a flag stays up until you acknowledge it.

-A rolling 0–100 posture score in the notch and menu bar: −25 per danger, −5 per caution over the last hour.
-A quiet hour heals it back to 100.
+A rolling 0–100 posture score in the notch and menu bar: −25 per danger, −5 per caution over the last hour; a quiet hour heals it back to 100.
+Open the strip for the formula and retained recent detections — dismissing an alert card doesn't erase its history, and the score survives an app restart.

 Live list of all Claude Code and Codex sessions — running / waiting / idle, last message, context gauge, red badge on any session that just ran something dangerous.